digitalrebar/doc/deployment/dr_info.rst

 CLI Population
 --------------

-If you have the rebar cli in your path, then you can use the `workloads/add-provider.sh` script to add providers to a running rebar system.
+If you have the `rebar cli <../cli/README.rst>`_ in your path, then you can use the ``workloads/add-provider.sh`` script to add providers to a running rebar system.

   ::

     workloads/add-provider.sh --admin-ip=[rebar ip] --provider=[google|aws|packet|debug]

-Note: For AWS, you also need to ``sudo pip install awscli``
+Note: For AWS or Google the scripts will attempt to install their CLIs